Quiirky-codes/4th-SEM-DAA/README.md

 # 4th-SEM-DAA
-All DAA programs in a single place.
+All DAA programs using C in a single place.